Find a Part Now

 MX-5 SP (2002)

 The 2002 MX-5 SP (Special Performance) was based on the 2001 facelift NB8B and was a limited production model of 100 vehicles.
-Performance was substantially increased over the base model at 150 kW (200 bhp) and 280Nm of torque, up 33% and 55% over the standard model; as of 2023 this is still the most powerful factory released MX-5.
-The substantial improvement in power allowed the car to complete the 0–100 km/h sprint in 6 seconds, a substantial improvement over the base model's 8.5s and notably faster than the later Mazdaspeed at 7.8s.
+Performance was notably improved over the base model at 150 kW (200 bhp) and 280Nm of torque, up 33% and 55% over the standard model; as of 2023 this is still the most powerful factory released MX-5.
+This substantial increase in power allowed the car to complete the 0–100 km/h sprint in 6 seconds, compared to the base model's 8.5s and the later Mazdaspeed's 7.8s.

 An extensive list of modifications were made to the base model cars in order to accommodate the extra performance.
 Externally the only visible changes to the vehicles' appearance are the 'SP' decal at the rear of the car, and the visible intercooler at the front.
 Some of the changes included the use of a Garrett GT2560R turbo fed by a cast inconel exhaust manifold, a custom ECU, stainless exhaust, and a prominent carbon-kevlar air filter housing.
 Rerouting of the air-conditioning, power steering and wipers were required leading to hundreds of unique parts for the SP.
 Part of the development cycle for the car involved extensive testing from Mazda Motorsport, where the prototype car was entered in the 2001 Targa Tasmania in road going trim and finishing the event in 20th place outright.